sjml/dotfiles/README.md

 ```

 ## What it does
-Running `provision-mac.sh` on a clean user account will:
+Running `provision-mac.sh` on a fresh Mac will:
   * Take everything in this directory that ends with `.symlink` and make a
-    symbolic link to it in the home directory, minus the `.symlink` and
+    symbolic link to it in the current user's home directory, minus the
-    prepended with a `.`
+    `.symlink` and prepended with a `.`
+    * Similarly, anything with `.configlink` gets linked into `.config`
+      without a prepended `.`
+    * `.homelink` gets the same treatment, but into `~`
-  * Symlink files in `osx-launchagents` to ~/Library/LaunchAgents
+  * Symlink files in `osx-launchagents` to `~/Library/LaunchAgents`
   * Install [homebrew](http://brew.sh) with analytics turned off
-  * Attempt to change the default shell to fish
   * Install all the packages and GUI apps listed in the `install_lists/Brewfile`
-  * Install Inconsolata and Hack fonts
-  * Attempt to install Mac App Store stuff from the mas section of the Brewfile
+  * Change the default shell to [fish](https://fishshell.com/)
+  * Set Homebrew's version of OpenJDK to be used instead of system's
+  * Sets up the directory to be a proper git repository if it was pulled during a bootstrap
   * Make a `~/Projects` directory and symlink the dotfiles there
   * Install a set of vim bundles, managed by [Vundle](https://github.com/VundleVim/Vundle.vim)
   * Install latest versions of Python 2 and 3 (3 as default) via [pyenv](https://github.com/pyenv/pyenv)